VitorFSLacerda/library/README.md

 Defined exceptions:

-BookNotFoundException: Book title is not registered in the library.
+- BookNotFoundException: Book title is not registered in the library.
-BookNotAvailableException: All copies of the book are currently borrowed.
+- BookNotAvailableException: All copies of the book are currently borrowed.
-UserNotFoundException: User name is not registered.
+- UserNotFoundException: User name is not registered.
-UserHasBookException: The user has already borrowed a book.
+- UserHasBookException: The user has already borrowed a book.
+- UserHasNoBookException: The user has no borrowed book to return.

 ---